ch4/libnode-android-public/api example/readme.markdown

 *v1.6*
 -------

-* StatusListener, ChromaListener, ButtonListener, SensorDetector, and ConnectionListener are now invoked on the UI Thread.
+* StatusListener, ChromaListener, ButtonListener, SensorDetector, DataloggingListener, and ConnectionListener are now invoked on the UI Thread.

 * DeltaE CMC 2:1 and CMC 1:1 are now fully supported in VTRGBCReading class.